Homework and Preparation for learning

 What support will my child receive?

-On the Moodle, students can access support materials and useful internet links.
+On the Sharepoint, students can access support materials and useful internet links.
 Some of the tasks also have support sheets and differentiated materials for different ability students.
 Guidance on this will be given by the subject teachers.

 The school library also hold a selection of books to support each of the projects.